Dehalogenimonas lykanthroporepellens: Genome

 Although two strains of D. lykanthroporepellens have been isolated and characterized, only the type strain BL-DC-9T has had the genome sequenced.
 Therefore, when referring to D. lykanthroporepellens in this section, all information is only verified for BL-DC-9T.
-D. lykanthroporepellens has a circular chromosome consisting of 1,686,510 bp and a G-C content, based on genomic analysis, of 55.04%.
-The genome was sequenced using both Illumina and 454 sequencing platforms, more specifically an Illumina shotgun library, a 454 draft library, and a paired end 454 library.
-Illumina sequence data was assembled and combined with assembled 454 data.
-Initial assembly contained 64 contigs (a set of overlapping DNA) in 1 scaffold (a set of overlapping contigs with known gap lengths).
+D. lykanthroporepellens has a circular chromosome consisting of 1,686,510 bp and a G-C content of 55.04%.
+The genome was sequenced using both Illumina and 454 sequencing.
 Genes were annotated using a combination of automated and manual curation.
 1,771 genes were predicted, in which 1,720 were protein-coding genes and 51 were RNAs.
 Putative function was designated to nearly 70% of the protein-coding genes.

 Interest in D. lykanthroporepellens stems from its ability to degrade polychlorinated aliphatic alkanes into nonhazardous products.
 The catalysis of reductive dehalogenation of chlorinated compounds is dependent on the presence and expression of genes coding for reductive dehalogenase enzymes.
 These genes are organized in rdhAB operons, which encode the RdhA protein (reductive dehalogenase) and the RdhB protein (membrane anchor).
 D. lykanthroporepellens was shown to have several rdhA and rdhB genes in the chromosome.

 Furthermore, D. lykanthroporepellens has a prophage region containing 45 hypothetic proteins, which accounts for roughly 4% of the chromosome.
 An additional ~4.3% of the genome of D. lykanthroporepellens is made up of insertion sequence elements, which encode for 74 full or truncated transposases.
 Thus, horizontal gene transfer appears to be a potential mechanism for the adaptation of D. lykanthroporepellens to its ecological niche.